 This post may contain affiliate links.
 Please read my disclosure policy for more details.

-This fragrant Mediterranean lentil soup uses basic ingredients and it’s deliciously thick and full of warming ginger, cinnamon, turmeric and fresh aromatic herbs.
+This fragrant Mediterranean lentil soup uses basic ingredients, and it’s nourishing, thick, and full of warming spices and fresh aromatic herbs.
+Serve with crusty bread and fresh lemon juice for the most delicious meal.

-This easy everyday recipe is inspired by the Moroccan Harira soup that I discovered a few years ago during a charming trip to Fez.
+This easy everyday recipe is inspired by the Moroccan Harira soup I discovered a few years ago during a short yet wonderful trip to Fez.

-The recipe is quite straightforward, but there’s no denying there’s a fair amount of chopping involved.
-The good news is that you can use a small food processor and once you have all the ingredients prepped, it’s a breeze to whip up.
+The recipe is quite straightforward and uses pantry staples, but there’s no denying there’s a fair amount of chopping involved.
+The good news is that you can use a small food processor, and once you have all the ingredients prepped, it’s a breeze to whip up.

 And it’s so worth it!

-I usually double the ingredients to make a big batch: it freezes beautifully and It’s great having a few portions in the freezer for the busy weeknights.
+I usually double the ingredients to make a big batch: it freezes beautifully, and having a few portions in the freezer for busy weeknights is absolutely great.

 List of the ingredients